Jellyyyyyyy/STP-Attack/readme.md

 sudo python3 main.py
 ```

 The tool provides a terminal-based GUI where you can choose from various options.
 Follow the instructions on the screen to perform the desired actions.
+(do we wanna add a gif to show how the gui is being used or nah?????????)

 ## Features

 - **Root Bridge Hijacking:** This tool can hijack the root bridge in a network by sending BPDU packets.<br>NOTE: Will Not work if BPDU guard is enabled on the switch's interface
 - **Packet Forwarding:** Enable or disable packet forwarding using a bridge.
 This feature requires at least two network interfaces.
 - **Trunk Interface Establishment:** Establish a trunk interface by sending a crafted Dynamic Trunking Protocol (DTP) packet.
+- **DNS Spoofing:** WE SPOOF DA DNS HEHEHEEEE

 ## License